geomagpy/MARTAS/README.md

     Then use command

-        $ sudo nano /etc/mosquitto/conf.d/default.conf
+        $ sudo nano /etc/mosquitto/conf.d/listener.conf

     to open an empty file.

     Paste in the following:
+        listener 1883
         allow_anonymous false
         password_file /etc/mosquitto/passwd

     Restart mosquitto

 Thats it.
 How to use credentials in MARTAS is described in section 7.x.
+If you have problems restarting mosquitto you might want to check the read permissions of the /etc/mosquitto/passwd file.

 In order to access such protected MQTT data streams you can use the addcred tool in order to avoid plain passwords in your configuration files.
 Please note, that this method does not encrypt passwords.
 It just obsfucate it and store it